meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 Canton's UTXOs are annotated with their stakeholders and are only distributed to the nodes hosting these stakeholders.

-Constructing transactions requires access to all UTXOs referenced or consumed by the transaction.
-Clients provide this access by retrieving the UTXOs known to their parties from their validator node and the UTXOs known to an app provider using off-ledger API calls to app-specific services.
+Constructing transactions requires access to all UTXOs referenced or consumed by the transaction. ledger API clients can retrieve UTXOs known to their parties from their validator node and the UTXOs known to an app provider using off-ledger API calls to app-specific services.

 The standard proposes to provide UTXO access for constructing transactions involving tokens as follows: